GreenhouseCI/blog.greenhouseci.com/_posts/2016-05-05-android-testing-with-kotlin.md

 All of which make our jobs easier and consequently our lives happier.

 But it is rarely the case that your tests consist only of assertion statements.
-It is not rare to have tons of utility and glue code just to prepare the test case, especsially when you are testing our more complicated user flows.
+It is not rare to have tons of utility and glue code just to prepare the test case, especially when you are testing our more complicated user flows.
 And to make the matters worse, in some cases the complexity of tests could easily exceed that of the main application.
 Those are exactly the cases where the verbosity of Java could get in the way.
 Every now and then it is just bloody